indigooooooo/resourcetrackerstable/README.md

 to see how the program reacted with my system over the day and across various tasks.
 However I see how people could use this.

+Simple script that logs the resource of use a certain process, by a user given PID

 Instructions:

 1. Download the .zip file for the repo, and extract it where you would like it to sit for